RetroDev256/falloc/README.md

 I created this allocator (POSIX systems only right now) for the purpose of single, *very* large allocations.
 Think lots and lots of math with hundreds of gigabytes in each array.

 It is advised that you use ReleaseFast/ReleaseSmall when using this library.
-When using Debug/ReleaseSafe, the allocated memory is set to `undefined` by the Allocator interface, which may take a while on large allocations.
+This is because the allocated memory is set to `undefined` by the Allocator interface, which may take a while for large allocations.

 ```zig
 const std = @import("std");